 You're an asset and a treasure to the real state profession.

-"We did not just meet a real state agent, we met a friend, helpful, gentle, understanding to our needs, accommodating, absolute expert in your field and getting back to our questions asap.
+"We did not just meet a real state agent, we met a friend.
+Linda, you are helpful, gentle, understanding to our needs, accommodating, absolute expert in your field and you get back to our questions asap.

 Understood my needs as a buyer/seller.